 Active matrix microLED microdisplay chips on a 4-inch wafer, fabricated using JBD’s monolithic hybrid integration technology.

 For precise inspection at the individual pixel and subpixel level, microLED manufacturers rely on Radiant’s ProMetric® Imaging Photometers and Colorimeters in various configurations, such as a ProMetric I29 (29-megapixel) Imaging Colorimeter with standard lens or coupled with a Radiant Microscope Lens.
-To measure microLED luminance only, manufacturers can leverage an imaging photometer, such as our ProMetric Y combined with a Microscope Lens—in Y29 (29-megapixel) or Y43 (43-megapixel) options.
+To measure microLED luminance only, manufacturers can leverage an imaging photometer, such as our high-resolution ProMetric Y combined with a Microscope Lens.

 The Radiant Microscope Lens provides objective measurement with 5X or 10X zoom, offering detailed inspection of individual emissive elements of any shape.
 Microscope lens measurements have been proven for measuring subpixel luminance and color output, registering each pixel using ROI that are hundreds of image sensor pixels in area for ultimate accuracy.
 Using any high-resolution, low-image-noise ProMetric system (with or without the Microscope Lens add-on) means that every display pixel is captured over several sensor pixels for optimal measurement precision.
 The system is effective for evaluation of display pixel structures and subpixels of individual microLEDs.